Academic Staff: Nicola Phillips

 Professional activities and recognition

-- Member, International Advisory Board, Review of International Political Economy.
+- Member, International Advisory Boards, Review of International Political Economy and New Political Economy.

 - Member, International Advisory Board, International Political Economy Yearbook series, Lynne Rienner publishers.

 - Member, Research Excellence Framework (REF) 2014 Sub-panel C21: Politics and International Relations.

 - Member, Peer Review College, Economic and Social Research Council (ESRC).

 - Member, Advisory Board for the Joseph Rowntree Foundation’s Contemporary Slavery Programme.

 - Member, Robert and Jessie Cox Award Committee, International Studies Association (ISA).

 Professor Phillips’ current research is organised around four linked areas of interest:

 Global economic governance.
 This strand of research is interested in the changing forms and dynamics of governance in the global economy, particularly in connection with the evolution of global value chains as the principal structures around which production and trade are organised.

 Labour and labour standards in global production and trade.
 This work features a particular interest in issues of poverty, vulnerability and informality and their connections with how workers are incorporated into global economic activity, as well as the politics of public and private forms of regulation and the ‘ethics’ of production.